Adding the Theme

 Set Static Home Page (Required)

 WordPress shows the latest blog posts by default on the front page.
-If you want to make it look like the demo Mythos site, then you need to set a static Home Page.
+If you want to make it look like the demo Estate site, then you need to set a static Home Page.
 To do so, navigate to Dashboard > Settings > Reading.
 On that page, choose “A static page” from the “Your homepage displays” section.
-From the drop-down list, select one page from the 5 Home page variations for Homepage and the page Blog for the Posts page.
+From the drop-down menu, select the page Home for Homepage and the page Blog for the Posts page.

 Setup Permalink (Required)